Single (football): Other football codes

 In American football, Canadian football-type singles are not used.
 Receiving teams are allowed to down the ball in the end zone for a touchback, and kicking the ball out of bounds through the end zone also results in a touchback; in either case, the receiving team receives possession of the ball at either its own 20- or 25-yard line, depending on the specific level of play.
 It is possible to score a single point in American football on a conversion safety, a rule that also applies in Canadian football.

-Some indoor American football leagues have used the single, namely the National Indoor Football League, the American Indoor Football Association and the Professional Indoor Football League, all now defunct.
+Some indoor American football leagues have used the single: the National Indoor Football League, the American Indoor Football Association and the Professional Indoor Football League, all now defunct.
 It was adopted by the Arena Football League for the league's 2024 revival.
 The single is possible only on kickoffs, applying if the receiving team fails to advance the ball out of its own end zone after having received the kick.
 The NIFL and AIFA also allowed a single to be scored by kicking a kickoff through the uprights (as in a field goal); this type of single was nicknamed (and was later codified in the AIFA rules as) an uno, from the Spanish word for the number one.
 (In the Indoor Football League, the National Arena League, and the 2024 iteration of the Arena Football League, this type of kick is worth two points, and is called a deuce; the 2024 AFL also recognized the traditional single, awarding one point for a kick that reaches the returning team's end zone but the returning team fails to advance it out thereof.
-Arena Football One recognizes the deuce but not the single.)
+Arena Football One recognized the deuce but not the single in 2025; it reintroduced the single under the name "one" for 2026.)

 The concept of the rouge dates back to several public school sports played in England from the early 19th century.
 In Rossall hockey played at Rossall School and the Eton field game, both of which are still played, a rouge can be scored after the ball has gone into the local equivalent of the 'end zone' after striking another player.
 The Sheffield Rules, a 19th-century code of football, also used the rouge as a secondary scoring method, as did the first rules formulated by the Football Association in 1863.
 The behind used in Australian rules football is similar in concept to the Canadian single (worth one point whereas goals are worth six), as is the point in Gaelic football, hurling, and camogie (where a ball into the net scores three points, while a ball passing over the crossbar scores one).